Uninstall your operator

 Step 2: Unsubscribe from the Operator

-OLM uses the subscription resource to convey a user’s intent to subscribe to the latest version of an operator.
-If the operator was installed with Automatic Updates (spec.InstallPlanApproval: Automatic), OLM will reinstall a new version of the operator even if the operator’s CSV was deleted earlier.
-In effect, you must tell OLM that you do not want new versions of the operator to be installed by deleting the subscription associated with the operator.
+OLM uses the Subscription resource to convey a user’s intent to subscribe to the latest version of an operator.
+If the operator was installed with Automatic Updates (spec.InstallPlanApproval: "Automatic"), OLM will reinstall a new version of the operator even if the operator’s CSV was deleted earlier.
+In effect, you must tell OLM that you do not want new versions of the operator to be installed by deleting the Subscription associated with the operator.
+It should be noted that opting out of future upgrades by deleting a Subscription does not delete the associated CSV as this ensures that a specific version of the operator is available on cluster and is never upgraded.

 You can list existing Subscription in a specific namespace with the following kubectl command: